bioperl/bioperl.github.io/howtos/Beginners.md

 ```

-Note: This capability to query by string and field is only available for [GenBank](wp:GenBank "wikilink") as of [Bioperl version 1.5](Release_pumpkin "wikilink"), queries to other databases, like [Swissprot](wp:Swissprot "wikilink") or [EMBL](wp:EMBL "wikilink"), are limited to identifiers and accessions.
+Note: This capability to query by string and field is only available for [GenBank] as of [Bioperl version 1.5], queries to other databases, like [Swissprot] or [EMBL], are limited to identifiers and accessions.

 Here's another query example, this one will retrieve all ''Trypanosoma brucei'' ESTs: